dat-ecosystem-archive/book/src/ch01-03-bitfield.md

 ];
 ```

+There are 8 entries in this table, all of which have a different position of
+which bit is set to zero.
+When you want to flip a bit to zero, you take the
-If you take a byte, and you take the lookup table for the bit you want to flip,
+index of the bit you want to flip, look up the entry in the table, and bitwise
-you can bitwise `&` them together to set the bit to zero.
+AND the two numbers.

 ## Serialization
 For every piece of data there's going to be 1 bit in the Data Bitfield.
 And